There are 6 modules to the programme:

 Applicants will be expected to have a BPS accredited Undergraduate degree and a BPS accredited Masters degree in Forensic Psychology (or equivalence of BPS Stage 1 training in forensic psychology).
 In addition to the academic qualifications detailed above, applicants will be expected to demonstrate extensive experience in applied forensic psychology.
 This can be demonstrated by being employed as a forensic psychologist in training, or a similar role where you have practiced, under supervision, forensic psychology with forensic service users.
 We recommend at least 1 year (full time) experience in these roles.

-We do accept Accredited Prior Experiential Learning (APEL) for this programme and our rules of applying this mean we accept prior certified learning.
+We do accept Recognition of Prior Learning (RPL) for this programme and our rules of applying this mean we accept prior certified learning.
 This means that students may demonstrate that they have already demonstrated competency in areas assessed within this programme.
 Generally this will mean they can demonstrate that they have submitted, been assessed and passed aspects of a similar (HCPC Approved) programme in forensic psychology training.
-APEL is assessed individually and applicants should contact the Course Director with evidence of their APEL for further guidance.
+RPL is assessed individually and applicants should contact the Course Director with evidence of their RPL for further guidance.

 Students will be asked to consent to participation in role-play activities during the workshops associated with the programmes.
 Students unable to consent to such activities will be required to work with the programme team to achieve a suitable alternative experience.
 Students will need to able to evidence English language skills of IELTS level 7 with a minimum of 6.5 on each subtest.